 So here is my suggestion: stay away from dollar store variety or other cheaper brands because they simply fall way short of what you need in order to blend your artwork.

-Invest in a good, soft but quality pencil.
+Invest in a soft but quality pencil.
 Here are a few brands I love for their softness and quality:

-If you’d like to read up some more on these top 3, you can hop over to my reviews of them by clicking on the following links:
+In addition, if you’d like to read up some more on these top 3, you can hop over to my reviews of them by clicking on the following links:

 And for more information, here is a link to an interesting video by Jennifer Stay doing a blind-folded test for the softest colored pencil.
 Click here.
-Hint: the winner did not surprise me and I happen to agree with her!
+Hint: the winner did not surprise me, and I happen to agree with her!